ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 Often written that way as part of a quick player stat summary.
 Ex: Messi produced 46G/12A in the 2012-13 La Liga season.

+Assists can be subjective and they differ from stats providers to a club's own statisticians generally penalties won do not count, yet they tend to do so in fantasy leagues.

 #### A90 – Assists Per 90

     assists / (sum of minutes / 90)